How does a Tory Party leadership contest work?

 – Could Boris Johnson stand?

-It is unlikely.
-Under the rules, a leader who resigns is not normally eligible to contest any subsequent leadership election.
+Boris Johnson is not going to stand again for party leader.
+But under the rules of the Conservative Party, a leader who resigns is not normally eligible to contest any subsequent leadership election.

 Register for free to continue reading